datarobot/dr-apps/README.md

 * The web server of the application must listen on port `8080`.

-* The required packages can be listed in a `requirements.txt` file in the application's root directory for automatic installation during application setup.
+* The required packages must be listed in a `requirements.txt` file in the application's root directory for automatic installation during application setup.

-* The application can access the DataRobot API key through the `DATAROBOT_API_TOKEN` environment variable.
+* The application should authenticate with the DataRobot API through the `DATAROBOT_API_TOKEN`  environment variable with a key found under `Developer Tools` on the DataRobot UI.
+The DataRobot package on PyPi already authenticates this way.
+This environment variable will automatically be added to your running container by the custom apps service.

-* The application can access the DataRobot Public API URL for the current environment through the `DATAROBOT_ENDPOINT` environment variable.
+* The application should access the DataRobot Public API URL for the current environment through the `DATAROBOT_ENDPOINT` environment variable.
+The DataRobot package on PyPi already uses this route.
+This environment variable will automatically be added to your running container by the custom apps service